Import products in Tweakwise

 • Adding category links to items

-• Import the feed
+• Importing the feed

 You can view the full example feed at the bottom of the page.